Home Chicago Car Accident Lawyer Chicago Drunk Driving Accident Lawyer

 Your emotions will probably run high after an accident where you suspect the other driver was impaired.
 However, there are a few things you should take care of to keep yourself safe and start building a case for your recovery.

-Call the police immediately following an accident, especially if you believe alcohol was involved.
-The responding officer will file an official report which can be instrumental in your insurance claim or lawsuit against the other driver.
+Call the police immediately following an accident, especially if you believe alcohol or drugs were involved.
+The responding officer will file an official report, which can be instrumental in your insurance claim or lawsuit against the other driver.

 If you think the other driver involved in your accident was intoxicated, tell the officer at the scene.
 The officer will observe the other driver’s behavior and look for signs of impairment, such as:

-If the officer reasonably suspects that the other driver is impaired, they may search the driver’s car for open bottles or containers.
-They may also ask the driver to perform a field sobriety test.
+If the officer reasonably suspects that the other driver is impaired, they may search the driver’s car for open bottles or containers and ask the driver to perform a field sobriety test.

 In addition, the officer can ask the other driver to take a preliminary breath test.
 The driver can refuse, but doing so comes with legal risks.
 The officer will note any tests they ask the other driver to perform in their accident report.